hixair/Data-center-temperature-monitor/README.md

 ![slack_alert](img/slack_alert.png "slack_alert")

 ## Final considerations
-Wifi ...
+~Wifi ...
 Well ... is ...
 Wifi ...
-I will probably be looking into an ethernet shield for the ESP32 soon.
+I will probably be looking into an ethernet shield for the ESP32 soon.~ Done ! i uploaded the nex code for olimex ESP32 ethernet.